 Maltipoos are generally given a range of between 10 and 15 years, with 12-13 years often listed as the average lifespan of a Maltipoo.

-Like other designer cross breed dogs, Maltipoos are not recognized by the American Kennel Club or other similar organizations.
+Like other designer cross breed dogs, Maltipoo puppies are not recognized by the American Kennel Club or other similar organizations.

-It is always a good idea to search for Maltipoo breeders in your area that welcome a home visit from potential buyers.
+It is always a good idea to search for breeders in your area that welcome a home visit from potential buyers.

 That way you can check out the home environment where your puppy is raised.
 A good breeder will also like to meet you to make sure their puppy is going to a good home.

 Cute, small dogs like Maltipoos are always popular.
-You will see online ads for Maltipoo puppies, and it is common to find Maltipoo puppies for sale in pet stores.
+You will see online ads for Maltipoo puppies, and it is common to find these puppies for sale in pet stores.